Salmon-Computer-Vision/salmon-computer-vision/counting/detect/README.md

 ```
 detectvideo.exe --weights checkpoints\yolov4-tiny-416 --tiny --size 416 --model yolov4 --video "09-25-2019 21-31-51 M Right Bank Underwater.mp4" --output det.mp4 --dis_cv2_window
 ```

+This would run the salmon detection on the provided video and output another video with drawn bounding boxes and labeled species to the specified file.

+You can remove `--dis_cv2_window` to see the detection while it is running.